renalreg/ukrdc-cupid/ARCHITECTURE.md

 *This may not need to be a whole directory if the models end up in a single file, however I'm structuring like this for now so we have the option to break the models file into smaller, domain-specific files if that ends up being useful.*

+<a name="core-investigate"></a>

+### CUPID Investigate

+The `investigate` submodule holds any logic relating to the inquiry and resolution of issues throughout the matching and storage process.

+This includes (but may not be limited to):

+- Raising and resolving matching issues (previously referred to as "Work Items")
+  - See our [Confluence docs](https://renalregistry.atlassian.net/wiki/spaces/SP/pages/2213249114/JTRACE+Replacement#2.3-Work-Item:-Reject-file-for-existing-patient-record) for more information on what this will specifically involve.
+- Raising and resolving validation _warnings_
+  - This functionality has not yet been confirmed, but warnings raised by future validation rules in the `parse` submodule may be handled here.
+This is an open discussion.

 <a name="core-parse"></a>

 ### CUPID Parse